(Click the character infographic to download.)

 It’s fitting, in a way, that Madame Defarge should get killed by Miss Pross, Lucie’s guardian.
 Like Madame Defarge, Miss Pross has no real sense of her own self-worth.
 She lives entirely for Lucie.
 At the end of the day, only another totally relentless woman can undo Madame Defarge.
 Neatly, of course, Lucie manages to escape without ever getting her hands dirty.

 If Madame Defarge doesn’t manage to win readers’ sympathy, she does raise some disturbing questions about the role of women in Dickens’s work.
 Why is it that women who want to become politically active seem to give over every ounce of their compassion and humanity?
 Why does Defarge get to remain a generally good guy while his wife descends into the realm of vicious monsters?
 Something about this seems generally unfair.

 Well, yes.
 But then again, Victorian England wasn’t known for its attempts to establish gender equality.
 Lucie, with her golden curls, perfect home, and utter innocence, is a "good woman."
-Setting such standards doesn’t give Madame Defarge, the woman intent on finding political justice, much room to work in.
-It’s a bit hard to start a revolution and find lots of pretty knick-knacks for the living room at the same time.
-We’re not trying to beat up on Lucie: see our "Character Analysis" of Lucie for more discussion of her particular strengths.
-We’re just saying that Dickens seems to be pretty ambivalent about the role of women in revolution – or in public life at all.
+Setting such standards doesn’t give Madame Defarge, the woman intent on finding political justice, much room to work with.
+It’s a bit hard to start a revolution and find lots of pretty knickknacks for the living room at the same time.
+We’re not trying to beat up on Lucie (you can read her "Character Analysis" for a discussion of her particular strengths); we’re just saying that Dickens seems to be pretty ambivalent about the role of women in revolution—or in public life at all.